UNIVERSE-HPC/course-material/high_performance_computing/supercomputing/02_understanding_supercomputing.md

 ## Recap: Using an Editor from within the Shell

-When working on an HPC system, we will frequently need to create or edit text files.
+When working on an HPC system we will frequently need to create or edit text files.

-Some of the more common
+Some of the more common ones are:
-ones are:

 - `vi`: a very basic text editor developed during the 1970's/80's.
 It differs from most editors - and is commonly found to be confusing because of it - in that it has two modes of operation: command and insert.
 In command mode, you are able to pass instructions to the editor, such as dealing with files (save, load, or insert a file), and editing (cut, copy, and paste text).
 However, you can't insert new characters.
 For that the editor needs to be in insert mode, which allows you to type into a text document.
 You can enter insert mode by typing `i`.
 To return to the command mode, you can use `Escape`.
 - `vim`: built on `vi`, `vim` goes much further, adding features like undo/redo, autocompletion, search and replace, and syntax highlighting (which uses different coloured text to distinguish different programming language text).
 It mainly uses the same command/insert modes as `vi` which can take some getting used to, but is developed as a power-users editing tool that is highly configurable.
 - `emacs`: also highly configurable and extensible, `emacs` has a less steep learning curve than `vim` but offers features common to many modern code editors.
 It readily integrates with debuggers, which is great if you need to find problems in your code as it runs.
 - `nano`: a lightweight editor that also uses the more common way of allowing the editing of text by default, but allows you to access extra editor functionality such as search/replace or saving files by using `Ctrl` with other keys.

 These are all text-based editors, in that they do not use a graphical user interface like Windows.
-They simply appear in the terminal, which has a key advantage, particularly for HPC systems like DiRAC: they can be used everywhere there is a terminal, such as via an SSH connection.
+They simply appear in the terminal, which has a key advantage, particularly for HPC systems like ARCHER2 or DiRAC: they can be used everywhere there is a terminal, such as via an SSH connection.

 One of the common pitfalls of using Linux is that the `vi` editor is commonly set as the default editor.
 If you find yourself in `vi`, you can exit using `Escape` to get into command mode, and then `:` to enter a new command followed by `q` + `!`, which means quit `vi` without saving the file.

 We'll use `nano`, a lightweight editor that's accessible from practically any installation of Linux.

+If following this on your own machine (e.g. not via ARCHER2), feel free to use any editor you like.

 ::::